8 Things Every Small Business Owner Needs To Know

 The Small Business Administration considers any company with fewer than 500 employees “small,” which accurately describes 99.7 percent of businesses in the United States.
 Running your own business comes with great benefits—such as freedom, control, financial rewards, unlimited growth, and seeing your dreams come true.
 But it also comes with risks, like stress, time commitment, and financial uncertainty.

 A somewhat sobering report from Bloomberg claims that 8 out of 10 entrepreneurs who start a business will fail within 18 months.
 Rather than simply plunge forward and hope that all goes well, learn from those who have taken this journey before you.
 The tips that other small business owners have picked up along the way are numerous enough to fill a book, but understanding these basics can help keep your business afloat as others flounder.
+(See also: How to increase the visibility of your business).

 Here are 8 things every small business owner needs to know: